maueroats/nsml-documents/rules.md

    Some contests may be designated as no calculator contests.
 Consult the list of topics.

-   A student may
-   use at most three calculators.
-Battery or solar powered calculators are allowed. ~~that does not do symbolic manipulation is allowed. ~~Freshmen and sophomores may not use an HP48 series calculator.
-In some cases, symbolic manipulators may be expected.
-These contests will be designated as CAS topics.~~
+   A student may use at most three calculators.
+Battery or solar powered calculators are allowed.

    A student may use a paper foreign language dictionary.
 If desired, the host school may examine the